jatinkam/Should-This-Loan-be-Approved-or-Not/README.md

 Dataset: https://www.kaggle.com/datasets/mirbektoktogaraev/should-this-loan-be-approved-or-denied

 The dataset used is obtained from Kaggle.
-It contains information on past loan applications made by small businesses, with various attributes like loan amount, location, industry sector, employment details, loan status etc.
+It contains information on past loan applications made by small businesses, with various attributes like loan amount, location, industry sector, employment details, loan status, etc.

 Some key columns: 🗂

 - Loan Number: Unique ID for loan application
 - Customer Name: Name of loan applicant
 - City, State, Zip: Location details
-- Bank Name: Name of bank receiving the application
+- Bank Name: Name of the bank receiving the application
 - NAICS Code: Industry code for applicant's business
 - Term: Requested loan term
 - MIS Status: Current status of the loan e.g. Paid In Full, Charged Off